bbauska/TUMx-DWAPNx/README.md

   alt="pug; Where do you find it?" style="border: 2px solid #000000; width:40%;" />
 </p>
-Let\'s look at where we can find Pug in our complete example.
+Let&apos;s look at where we can find Pug in our complete example.
 We can find Pug in our complete example in the four highlighted files.
 These are the base.pug, the home.pug, the navigation.pug and the visualization.pug.
 They are inside the views folder, which again is inside the app folder on the root of our application.
 We take a look now at the base, home and **navigation.pug**.
 There are simplified versions of these files, but the actual files are pretty similar and the concepts are definitely the same.
-Let\'s look at them.
+Let&apos;s look at them.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~ 174 pug: home.pug + base.pug + navigation.pug (110) ~~~~~~~~~~~~~~~~~~~~-->